ericmedvet/slides/intro-ml-er-2223/04-tree-based.md

   - because computing the error of the dummy classifier is fast (**greedy**)

 .note[
-There exists **oblique decision trees**, which should overcome this limitation.
+There exist **oblique decision trees**, which should overcome this limitation.
 ]
 ]
 ]